getloom/loom/README.md

 > **work in progress**: pre-alpha

-felt is a [Node.js](https://nodejs.org/) server that you can use in many different ways:
+Felt is a [Node.js](https://nodejs.org/) server that you can use in many different ways:

 - as an <strong>end user</strong> using Felt like Slack or Discord, but with more power to build custom experiences